 Frequently Asked Questions

-A: When lodging a claim for compensation after a motor vehicle accident it’s best to do it as soon as possible.
-However, it isn’t always feasible if you were severely injured and couldn’t file a claim straight away.
-There are time limits, however, so get someone to call a lawyer at PK Simpson for you to lodge a claim at least within six months of the crash.
+When lodging a claim for car accident injury compensation after a motor vehicle accident, it’s best to do it as soon as possible.
+However, it isn’t always feasible if you were severely injured and couldn’t file a car accident claim straight away.
+There are time limits, however, so get someone to call a lawyer at PK Simpson for you to lodge a claim at least within 6 months of the crash.

-A: The length of time you have to make your claim depends on the jurisdiction.
+See above.
+However, the length of time you have to make your claim depends on the jurisdiction.

 For instance:

 • TPD claims – these may be commenced up to 10 years after you’ve stopped work.
-TPD claims are very technical and you may have more than one TPD claim.
+TPD claims are very technical, and you may have more than one TPD claim.

 • Car accident claims – A personal injury claim form should be filled in and sent to your CTP insurer as early as possible, but must be no later than six months from the date of your accident.
-HOWEVER, out of time claims may be made.
-New NSW CTP laws have made it difficult for injured people and many law firms still do not understand how to run new claims under these laws – so call us at PK Simpson Sydney as soon as possible.
+HOWEVER, out-of-time claims may be made.
+New NSW CTP laws have made it difficult for injured people, and many law firms still do not understand how to run new claims under these laws – so call us at PK Simpson Sydney as soon as possible.

 • Workers compensation claims – You should contact a lawyer within six months of the accident.
-But remember, out of time claims can be handled by PK Simpson Sydney.
+But remember, out-of-time claims can be handled by PK Simpson Sydney.
 We can help you get the treatment required to build your claim.

 • Slip ‘n’ fall/occupiers liability claims – Your claim must be lodged usually within three years of the date of your accident.

-Medical Negligence – within three years of the date of when the cause of action was discoverable to our client OR 12 years from the time of the act or omission which caused the injury through negligence.
+• Medical Negligence – within three years of the date of when the cause of action was discoverable to our client OR 12 years from the time of the act or omission which caused the injury through negligence.

-A: At PK Simpson compensation lawyers we operate on a no-win, no-fee basis.
-However, for detailed information on the legal costs that can be charged for statutory benefits CTP Insurance car accident claims in NSW click on this link.
+At PK Simpson, our legal service has the best car accident lawyers who deal with all kinds of car accident claim payouts and compensation, and we operate on a no-win, no-fee basis.
+Motor vehicle compensation can be tricky, so you need professional help to make a claim.
+Be aware, though, that you need detailed information on the legal costs that can be charged for statutory benefits CTP Insurance car accident claims in NSW, so click on this link.